Lumo (AI assistant): Reception

 PCMag described Lumo as a "ChatGPT alternative" that is focused on privacy.

-TechRadar wrote that Proton had created "a super secure and private AI chatbot," highlighting it as a safer choice for handling confidential information.
-TechCrunch reported that Lumo “encrypts all chats, and keeps no logs.”
+TechRadar wrote that Proton had created "a super secure and private AI chatbot", highlighting it as a safer choice for handling confidential information.
+TechCrunch reported that Lumo "encrypts all chats, and keeps no logs."

-Tom’s Hardware wrote that Lumo’s “real innovation lies in the zero-access encryption system, which guarantees users an exclusive decryption key.
+Tom's Hardware wrote that Lumo's "real innovation lies in the zero-access encryption system, which guarantees users an exclusive decryption key.
 This mechanism prevents third parties, including Proton itself, from accessing content generated or processed by the virtual assistant.
-Data is stored locally on users' devices, creating an impenetrable technical barrier for governments, advertisers and anyone else who wants to access personal information.”
+Data is stored locally on users' devices, creating an impenetrable technical barrier for governments, advertisers and anyone else who wants to access personal information."

 Engadget similarly emphasized that "not even Proton can view your chats.
 As a result, the company can't share your data with governments, advertisers or, for that matter, any other company, and it can't use your data to train future AI models."

+The European Open Source AI Index was critical of Proton describing Lumo as "open source", calling Lumo "the least open 'open' AI assistant" and stating that Proton had "open-sourced neither the Lumo system prompt nor the mysterious routing methods that decide which model will handle [the user's] query".
+The index wrote that "the only open source code we have found is for the Lumo mobile and web apps.
+Proton calling the Lumo AI assistant open source based on that is a bit like Microsoft calling Windows open source just because there's a github repository for Windows Terminal".

-In October, Lumo spotlighted by TIME Magazine among “The Best Inventions of 2025: Special Mentions.”
+In October, Lumo was spotlighted by Time as a special mention in the magazine's "Best Inventions of 2025" list.